 Injunctive Relief: The court may issue an injunction to stop the discriminatory practices and require the employer to make necessary accommodations for pregnant employees.

-Our Los Angles Discrimination Attorney Serve The Following Practice Area
+Our Los Angeles Discrimination Attorney Serves The Following Practice Area

 - Wrongful Termination